EddieTheEd/Obsidian-Vault/002_Zettelkasten/Electron Configuration.md

 **Very minor details about absorption/emissions spectrum:**
 * Any photons produced by an excited electron dropping back from n = 2 to n = 1 **are not visible**.
 * In general, the visible light spectrum for a hydrogen atom is called the **Balmer series**.
-* The Balmer series does not describe any other atoms, but the principle is the same
+* The Balmer series does not describe any other atoms, but the principle is the same. ==asking pranav==
 ![[400px-Hydrogen_transitions.svg 1.png]]

 Good Resources to Review: